docker/docs/content/security/for-admins/enforce-sign-in/methods.md

     > If your users have issues starting Docker Desktop after you enforce sign-in, they may need to update to the latest version.
     { .tip }

-## Alternative methods to create a registry.json file

-You can also use the following alternative methods to create a `registry.json` file.

-### Download a registry.json file from Docker Hub
+### Option 2: Download a registry.json file from Docker Hub

 In Docker Hub, you can download the `registry.json` file for your organization or copy the specific commands to create the file for your organization.
 To